 Prior to the beginning of classes, Wake Forest University provides new full-time graduate students with Wake Forest-owned laptops.
-This practice does not include the Visiting International Faculty Program (VIF) or the Documentary Film Program (DOC).
+This practice does not include the Documentary Film Program (DOC).
 Information Systems provides service and support for the ThinkPad and the standard software that Wake Forest licenses for use by students.
 Maintenance warranty against manufacturer's defects is provided for the notebook computers for a limited time.
 Students are responsible for the care of the computer and will be subject to full replacement cost for loss or damage not covered by warranty.

 These notebook computers contain a standard suite of powerful programs that allow students easy access to research and class materials and offer the ability to interact with faculty, staff, and other students through the campus network.
-Software programs include Microsoft Office, Adobe Acrobat and digital media tools, and e-mail and Internet applications like Mozilla and Adobe Dreamweaver.
+Software programs include Microsoft Office, digital media tools, and e-mail and Internet applications like Mozilla.
 A large variety of instructional, classroom, and research resources are also available.
 These include online resources, databases, and electronic journals provided by the Z. Smith Reynolds Library.
-The Library's online resources can be accessed from all campus buildings via the campus network, or from anywhere via the Web.
+The Library's online resources can be accessed from all campus buildings via the campus network, or from anywhere via the internet.

 Information Systems maintains an extensive array of online information systems that support University admissions, student registration, grade processing, payroll administration, accounting services, and many other administrative and academic applications.
-In addition, the Wake Forest Information Network (WIN) provides the University community with features like faculty, staff, and student directories; an alumni directory and career networking service; online class registration; and vehicle registration.
+In addition, the Wake Forest Information Network (WIN) provides the University community with features like faculty, staff, and student directories; an alumni directory and career networking service; online class registration; electronic access to view payrool and tax information; and vehicle registration.